smpetersgithub/AdvancedSQLPuzzles/Database Articles/Database Dependencies/06_determine_foreign_key_paths.md

 ### SQL Script

-And now, without further ado, here is the script to generate database dependency paths.
+And now, without further ado, here is the script to generate foreign key dependency paths.
 This script is also located in the GitHub repository.

 ```sql
 USE WideWorldImporters;